The Best Hot Springs Near Yellowstone

 Hot Springs State Park

-Hot Springs State Park in Thermopolis, Wyoming has a free public bath house as well as accessible trails throughout the park and hiking trails.
+Hot Springs State Park in Thermopolis, Wyoming has a free public bath house as well as accessible trails throughout the park.
 Along with getting a nice soak and a walk, you can also see bison roaming throughout the park (just in case you didn’t get enough of them in Yellowstone – we know we never do!).
-There are group picnic shelters, but it is worth noting that this State Park is day-use only, so you won’t be able to camp here.
+There are group picnic shelters, but it is worth noting that this state park is day-use only, so you won’t be able to camp here.

 Want to make a whole road trip based on soaking in some of the Rocky Mountain’s best hot springs?
 Click here to see our perfect hot springs road trip itinerary!